jdbaktay/mps-kit/README.md

   which corresponds to the input conventions for the *fermion* hamiltonians in hamiltonians.py (not the spin hamiltonians).
   - To maintain the input convention, fermion models with more than 4 parameters have had the nearest-neighbor hopping set to t=1.
 - For excitation files, add to the command line at the end `number_of_eigenvalues momentum_value`.
-- Because the excitation calculations are the most computationally expensive the parameter input and file output specifies a *single* momentum value to be used in HPC contexts.
+- Because the excitation calculations are the most computationally expensive, the parameter input and file output specifies a *single* momentum value to be used in HPC contexts.
 By comparison, the inputs/outputs of the dynamic correlations do *not* follow this convention.

 ## Associated Publications
 This code was used to produce the results in the following papers: